 The Defence Forces have a long and proud history of service overseas and have had a continuous presence on peace support operations since 1958.
 Currently the Defence Forces operate in a number of locations and participate in multinational peace support, crisis management and humanitarian relief operations in support of the UN and under UN authorisation.

 The Defence Forces consist of a Permanent Defence Force (PDF) and a Reserve Defence Force (RDF).

 The PDF consists of the Army, the Air Corps and the Naval Service with an overall establishment of 9,500 personnel.
 In addition, in the region of 430 civilian employees are engaged throughout the Defence Forces.

 The Army provides the land component of the State’s Defence capabilities.
-On a day-to-day basis the Army provides a broad range of supports to the State these include activities in support of An Garda Síochána such as providing prisoner escorts, explosive ordnance disposal and security duties at Shannon Airport and also tasks in support of the civil authorities such as the provision of assistance in severe weather events and is an integral part of the State’s response to many contingencies.
+On a day-to-day basis, the Army provides a broad range of supports to the State, including activities in support of An Garda Síochána, such as providing prisoner escorts, and explosive ordnance disposal, and also tasks in support of the civil authorities such as the provision of assistance in severe weather events and is an integral part of the State’s response to many contingencies.

 The Air Corps is based at Casement Aerodrome, Baldonnel, and consists of an operational headquarters, two operational wings, two support wings, the Air Corps Training College, and a Communication and Information Services Squadron.
-On a day-to-day basis, the Air Corps undertakes Army Support, Fishery Protection Patrols, and provides a Ministerial Air Transport Service.
+On a day-to-day basis, the Air Corps undertakes Army Support and Fishery Protection Patrols.

 The Air Corps also supports An Garda Síochána, by providing pilots and technical support for the Garda Air Support Unit (GASU), and the HSE through provision of a helicopter, pilots and technical support for the Emergency Aeromedical Support (EAS) service and the HSE’s emergency inter-hospital air ambulance service.